cutehax0r/proj/README.md

 ## Short term goals

-* Create man pages from content of /docs
 * See if we can get 'make release' pushing
   * to a homebrew cask
   * whatever linux needs for deb, rpm, tgz (for arch)